pmeloy/PiIO.Net/README.md

 Download the original wiringPi to your Pi (not PC) and follow the instructions to build it.

-You'll have to create a shared library from the PiIO.o (in /wiringPi/wiringPi) with
+You'll have to create a shared library from the wiringPi.o (in /wiringPi/wiringPi) with

 	cc -shared PiIO.o -o libPiIO.so